 - 1 large egg (or sub flaxseed egg)

 - 2 tablespoons milk (or sub vegan milk substitute)

 - 1 tablespoon canola oil

-- Pre-heat oven to 375 degrees F. Spray 6-count doughnut pan with non-stick spray.
+- Pre-heat oven to 375 degrees F. Rub a 6-count doughnut pan with butter (or brush with oil or use non-stick spray).

 - In another medium-large bowl, whisk together apple cider and egg.
 Add milk, canola oil, vanilla extract, and white vinegar and whisk to combine.